savaslabs/savaslabs.github.io/_posts/2017-11-08-cost-of-drupal-7.md

 #### Proudly found elsewhere / not invented here / getting off the island

 A primary Drupal 8 philosophy that has largely been successful, but yet to fully bear fruit, is the concept to drastically reduce "Drupalisms" that had proven a challenge for newcomers to the system who had to learn a suite of things specific to only Drupal.
 The proudly found elsewhere paradigm seeks to mitigate this by leveraging the best of other open source tools when possible rather than reinvent the wheel.
-A few of the tools Drupal 8 now exploits are [Symfony’s HTTP Foundation classes](https://symfony.com/), [Twig templating engine](https://twig.symfony.com/), and [Composer Dependency Manager](https://getcomposer.org/).
+A few of the tools Drupal 8 now exploits are [Symfony components](https://symfony.com/), [Twig templating engine](https://twig.symfony.com/), and [Composer Dependency Manager](https://getcomposer.org/).
 This "borrowing" has two positive consequences: 1) it reduces the workload for Drupal core contributors by utilizing what's freely available and well vetted through other communities, 2) it allows people familiar with those other frameworks a smoother onramp to productivity in Drupal.
 I believe we haven't yet seen a majority of the benefit to the Drupal 8 project from the many people who were already versed in Symfony and TWIG before working with Drupal.

 To quote Angie Byron for the thousandth time ([full video here](https://youtu.be/wWnhfTSkmoU?t=386)):